niente010/MDEF_website/docs/project/project.md

 The goal of ooorganismooo is to encourage the research and development of independent technologies with the purpose of understanding and disseminating the study of ecology, in addition to addressing the climate crisis.

-Some of the questions that led to the formation of ooorganismooo are:
+Some of the ==questions that led to the formation of ooorganismooo== are:

 - *why is it so easy to imagine huge resources being spent on implanting chips inside the human brain?* *why instead is it so absurd to think of investing the same amount of resources in studying our environment?*